 4. Where any article forming part of the cargo of a damaged vessel of the receiving State or of a third State is the property of a national of the sending State and is found on or near the coast of the receiving State or is brought into a port of that State and neither the master of the vessel, the owner of the article, his agent nor the underwriters concerned are in a position to make arrangements for the custody or disposal of the article, the consular officer shall be authorized to make, on behalf of the owner, such arrangements as the owner himself could have made for such purposes.

-Article 42.
-Articles 38-41 shall also apply, as appropriate, to civilian aircraft.
+Article 41.
+Articles 37 to 40 shall also apply, mutatis mutandis, to aircraft.

 PART V. FINAL PROVISIONS